Marketing ethics: Market research

 Market research is the collection and analysis of information about consumers, competitors and the effectiveness of marketing programs.
-With market research, businesses can make decisions based on how the responses of the market, leading to a better understanding of how the business has to adapt to the changing market.
+With market research, businesses can make decisions based on the responses of the market, leading to a better understanding of how the business should adapt to the changing market.
 It is used to establish which portion of the population will or does purchase a product, based on age, gender, location, income level, and many other variables.
 This research allows companies to learn more about past, current, and potential customers, including their specific likes and dislikes.
 Meticulous codes of ethics have been devised by multiple professional institutions which aim to communicate conflicts that occur during the implementation of marketing research (The European Society of Marketing and Opinion Research, the Market Research Society, and the Council for Survey Research are a few examples).

 Ethical danger points in market research include: